lvoytek/discourse-data-exporter/README.md

 | Topic Edits | `--export.edits` | `--no-export.edits` |

 ### Export Type
+The collected data can be exported to MySQL, CSV, and JSON.
+Specify the export type with `--data.export-type` and `mysql`, `csv`, or `json`.
 By default, the exporter displays extracted data in JSON format.
-It can also be exported to MySQL and CSV.
-Specify the export type with `--data.export-type` and `json`, `mysql`, or `csv`.

 ### MySQL-Specific Options
 When using MySQL mode, the database info can be specified with `--mysql.database-url`, `--mysql.username`, and `--mysql.password`.
 The database url defaults to `localhost`.

 ### CSV-Specific Options
 When using CSV mode, all files will be written to a directory which can be specified with `--csv.foldername`.
 By default, It creates a folder called `out/` in the current directory.

 > **Note**:
 > When using the snap, only directories contained within `$HOME` can be specified.